What is a Sugar Plum?

 - powdered sugar for rolling coating the balls

-Mix all ingredients except the sugar and disco dust together in a large bowl.
+Mix all ingredients except the sugar and Jewel Dust together in a large bowl.
 Optionally, place the whole mixture in the food processor and process for a few seconds - this will help everything to stick together, especially if you aren't the best at finely chopping.
 (I'm raising my hand high on this one.)

 Form the mixture into teaspoon-sized balls.

-Roll the balls in powdered sugar and then roll in disco dust.
+Roll the balls in powdered sugar and then roll in Jewel Dust.
 Note: If you let the balls sit overnight, the powdered sugar will absorb into the balls and will be less visible.